JCSS-PMC/PMC/part-02/earthquake.md

 $P^{\prime}[A>a]=$ probability of $A>a$ given an earthquake with $M>M_{1}$ in one source area

 The statistical uncertainty in the estimate of $\nu$ is very important, particularly if the observation records cover only a short period of time or the seismicity is relative small and consequently a Bayesian model to the description of the uncertainties of $\nu$ is recommended (see [Appendix A](section-Appendix-A)).
-The following simplified expression is proposed by Benjamin (1968) for the mean occurrence rate $\nu$ derived from Bayes' theorem:
+The following simplified expression is proposed by {cite}`Benjamin1968` for the mean occurrence rate $\nu$ derived from Bayes' theorem:

 ```{math}
 :label: eq-earthquake-2.17.9